 Overall, I like many of the extra features from Avast, but feel Norton delivers more value by including a VPN and cloud backup.

-Sign up & Installation
+Sign up and installation

-The thing I like most about the Norton sign up process was its simple layout and how clear they made the pricing.
+The thing I like most about the Norton sign-up process was its simple layout and how clear they made the pricing.
 The first year discount and the regular renewal price are clearly shown, whereas some companies try to hide renewal info in small print.

 It was a simple case of entering a few personal details like my name and address and setting up payment.
 Next, I got the download link to the installer file.
 Installing the program on my PC was easy.
 Less than 10 minutes after first launching the website to sign up, I was underway running the full antivirus check on my PC.